salsina/genetic-algorithms-AI/README.md

 <h5>in this project we have some doctors that we would like to fir them in our clinics shifts using genetic algorithms (crossovering and mutation).</h5>

-there are two sample input files tes1 and tes2.
+there are two sample input files tes1 and test2.
 There are some informations in these files as below:
 The first line gives us the information about first number of days(d) and second number of doctors(p).

 The 2nd line indicates the maximum capacity than any doctors can take shift during the clinic's working days.

 From the next line to the following "d" lines, every line consists of three parts: morning shift, evening shift and the night shift. and any shift consists of two numbers:the minimum and the maximum number of doctors we can have in that specific shift.

-we have 4 kinds of constrains:
+<h4>we have 4 kinds of constrains:</h4>
 1) The number of doctors assigned to any shift, should be a number between that shift's minimum and maximum number of doctors.

 2)If a doctor is in a night shift, he or she can not work at the next day's morning and evening shift.